 Southern Border

-Southern Border Apprehensions at All-Time High
+Southern Border Apprehensions Down in FY2024

 Historically, immigrants from Mexico made up the largest share of undocumented arrivals to the United States.
 The arrivals were mostly classified as work migrants, i.e. men arriving without their families at least initially.
 In the year 2000, Customs and Border Protection data shows that more than 1.64 million people - mostly Mexicans - were arrested at the border - the former all-time high.
 Immigration from Mexico started to decrease during the Great Recession as work was in short supply.
 It remained low in the following decade for reasons including the economy in Mexico doing better while the country shifted towards an aging population, which caused workers to be more sought after.
-While this development already flipped again in 2018, the coronavirus pandemic seems to have accelerated the shift as more single adults attempt to leave Mexico for the United States once more.
+While this development already flipped again in 2018, the coronavirus pandemic seems to have accelerated this reverse shift as more single adults attempt to leave Mexico for the United States once more.

-The number of non-Mexicans apprehended at the border almost reached 1.5 million in 2022.
-Out of these, around a third came from El Salvador, Guatemala and Honduras, down from 80 percent in 2021, showing the more diverse groups of migrants that have been arriving at the Southern border in the last fiscal year.
+The number of non-Mexicans apprehended at the border stood at more than 1 million in 2024.
+Out of these, around a third came from El Salvador, Guatemala and Honduras, down from 80 percent in 2021 - showing the more diverse groups of migrants that have been arriving at the Southern border in the last fiscal year.

 Description

-This chart shows the number of Mexicans and migrants from other countries apprehended at the Southern U.S. border between 1999 and 2022.
+This chart shows the number of Mexicans and migrants from other countries apprehended at the Southern U.S. border between 1999 and 2024.

 Download Chart